nagmat1/P4_counters/README.md

 ----- mirror_port_ekl Dump End -----
 ```

 As shown in the example we have mirrored 5000000000 bytes file.

 Headers ==> 3453768 * 20 = 69075360

 Data    ==> 5000000000.

 Total will be 5069075360 which is more less than the mirrored packets.

+Q: What is the latency of updating the counters in Tofino 1?

+A: It varies between 6-8 clocks.